Slow Burn (David Bowie song): Release

 "Slow Burn" was released in mainland Europe and Japan as the lead single from Heathen on 3 June 2002; the single's UK release, originally scheduled for July, was cancelled.
 The standard CD single featured the outtakes "Wood Jackson" and "Shadow Man" as the B-sides, while the European maxi-CD release featured the two aforementioned tracks along with "When the Boys Come Marching Home" and "You've Got a Habit of Leaving".
-These releases featured the album version, while the shortened radio edit was included on an promotional CD, the Best of Bowie compilation album in 2002, and on the box set I Can't Give Everything Away (2002–2016) in 2025; a longer version originally on the SACD was also included on the latter.
+These releases featured the album version, while the shortened radio edit was included on a promotional CD, the Best of Bowie compilation album in 2002, and on the box set I Can't Give Everything Away (2002–2016) in 2025; a longer version originally on the SACD was also included on the latter.
 The single's cover photograph was taken by Markus Klinko and features Bowie striding forward with a baby in his arms.
 According to Klinko, the photo was a composite of two images: Bowie's head is grafted onto the body of a male model photographed separately.

 Many critics praised Pete Townshend's (pictured in 2008) guest guitar performance on the song.

 "Slow Burn" received positive reviews from critics.
 Pegg praises the song as one of Heathens strongest, highlighting Visconti's "razor-sharp" production that "abounds with splendid touches", while comparing Bowie's vocal treatment to the treatment done on "Heroes".
 Eric Carr of Pitchfork similarly called "Slow Burn" one of the album's strongest songs, describing it as "a moody, bouncy piece with a bass/sax combo that vaguely elicits a 60s pop undercurrent".
 He nevertheless felt Townshend's guitar part "never steps into the realm of being entirely gratuitous" and Bowie's vocals "are wisely left to dominate".
 Many reviews for the song highlighted Townshend's guest performance.
 At the 45th Annual Grammy Awards in 2003, "Slow Burn" was nominated for the Grammy Award for Best Male Rock Vocal Performance.
 In a list ranking every Bowie single, Ultimate Classic Rock placed "Slow Burn" at number 97 (out of 119).

 "Slow Burn" was covered by Films of Colour in 2011.
 Their cover was praised by Bowie and Visconti, with the former posting their cover to his website and the latter publicly endorsing the band.
 Visconti said of their cover: "Films of Colour had altered it so much they had clearly made it their own.
 I think Bowie is one of the most difficult artists to cover, since his versions of his own compositions seem to be the definitive versions.
 After I heard Films of Colour's version, I was completely won over."
 In 2013, Brandon Flowers of the Killers told NME that the band used the bassline from "Slow Burn" for their 2004 single "All These Things That I've Done".
 He quipped that "enough time has probably passed now that I think he probably won't sue us!"